 The setting up of a Trust can secure a portion of the estate for the benefit of named individuals to inherit at a specific point in time.
 A Trust can be established during someone’s lifetime or on their death by an executor carrying out instructions contained in a Will.
 Setting up a Trust can be a way of reducing taxes which are normally levied on an estate after death.
 However, careful planning is required when considering probates and trusts and it is important that early discussion takes place to ensure that the right decisions are made for everyone concerned.

 In the event of a death in the family we can take the worry off your hands leaving you free to cope with the bereavement and other personal aspects involved.

 Contact Us Now!
-One of the Leading Solicitors in UK
+One of the Leading Team of Solicitors of Wills, Probate, Tax and Trusts in UK